crozone/ReedSolomonCCSDS/README.md

 Specifying erasures can increase the number of recoverable errors from 16 to 32.
 It may be `Span<byte>.Empty` if no erasures are known.

 If correction was possible, the function returns the number of bytes that were corrected.

 If correction was not possible (because there were too many errors), the function returns -1.

+# Performance
+This implementation differs from some others in that it **only** supports the common RS (255, 223) CCSDS encoding.
+This allows the use of precalculated lookup tables, as well as more tightly optimised code than the general case.

+This library also takes advantage of the new `Span<T>` class introduced in dotnet Core 2.1, including the now safe `stackalloc` method (C# 7.2/7.3) for allocating temporary arrays.

+This means that both the `Encode` and `Decode` methods are zero-allocating, and work entirely on the stack.